sakuli/Docs/content/configuring_tests/sakuli-properties.md

 # Sakuli Properties

-Sakuli evaluates properties in the following ascending priority:
+Sakuli evaluates properties in the following descending priority:
+- CLI parameter (if available)
+- `testsuite.properties` file
+- `sakuli.properties` file
 - Environment variables
-- `sakuli.properties` file
-- `testsuite.properties` file
-- CLI parameter (if available)

 This means, e.g. that the property in the `testsuite.properties` file has priority over a configuration as environment variable.